Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Introduction

 \section{Introduction}

+Despite the widespread use of biophysical models in diffusion-weighted Magnetic Resonance Imaging (dMRI) to infer cellular-scale structure, gray matter (GM) remains poorly understood due to a lack of ground-truth morphological data.
+Unlike white matter (WM), where axonal morphology is well characterized, GM cellular features—critical for accurate dMRI modeling—are rarely quantitatively analysed.
+This knowledge gap leads to overly simplistic or unfounded model assumptions, potentially reducing the reliability of microstructural imaging in GM.
+Here, we address this challenge directly by systematically characterizing the statistical distribution of key morphological features across different species, providing a much-needed empirical foundation for improving GM dMRI models.

-Grey matter (GM) is composed of a range of cells, mainly differentiated into neuronal and glial cells, featuring a plethora of morphological characteristics.
+Grey matter is composed of a range of cells, mainly differentiated into neuronal and glial cells, featuring a plethora of morphological characteristics.
 Neurons are fundamental functional units of the nervous system, specialized in the transmission and integration of electrical and chemical signals within the brain.
-Supporting the neurons are the glial cells (e.g. astrocites, microglia and olignodendracytes) that are crucial in maintaining the health and functionality of neurons.
+Supporting the neurons are the glial cells (e.g. astrocytes, microglia and oligodendrocytes) that are crucial in maintaining health and functionality.

-First studied in depth by Ramon y Cajal in the late 19th century \cite{sotelo2003viewing}, neuronal morphology offers insights into the complex structure and function of the brain.
-Neurons come in various shapes and sizes, tailored for their respective functions \cite{zeng2017neuronal}.
-Neurons can be classified according to their morphological, molecular, and physiological characteristics \cite{gouwens2018classification}.
-Both neurons and glia have similar structures, both having a central cell body (or soma) and branching projections, and show remarkable diversity and variability depending on the brain region \cite{lawson1990heterogeneity,tan2020microglial}, e.g., from the complex branching patterns of Purkinje cells in the cerebellum to the more simple granule cells of the cerebral cortex.
+First studied in depth by Ramon y Cajal \cite{sotelo2003viewing}, neuronal morphology offers insights into the complex structure and function of the brain.

+Neural cells exhibit a remarkable diversity in shape and size, each adapted to its specific function \cite{zeng2017neuronal}.
+They can be classified based on morphological, molecular, and physiological characteristics \cite{gouwens2018classification}.
+Both neurons and glial cells share a common structural organization, consisting of a central soma and branching projections, yet they vary significantly across brain regions \cite{lawson1990heterogeneity, tan2020microglial}.
+For instance, Purkinje cells in the cerebellum display intricate dendritic arborization, whereas granule cells in the cerebral cortex exhibit a much simpler morphology.
+Furthermore, neurons of the same cell type can exhibit significant morphological differences across brain regions \cite{peng2021morphological}, and even display substantial variability between cortical layers within the same region \cite{van2015morphological}.